 The unit must be leveled with the outriggers extended before raising the mast.
 The outriggers must remain extended while the mast is up.
-Failure to level the unit or extend the outriggers will severely reduce stability and could allow the unit to tip and fall.
+Failure to level the unit or extend the outriggers will severely reduce the stability and could allow the unit to tip and fall.

-2. Check the mast cables for excessive wear or damage.
-Make sure the cables are properly centered in each pulley (A).
+- 2. Remove mast cradle locking pin from mast cradle (A). - Check the mast cables for excessive wear or damage.
+Make sure the cables are properly centered in each pulley (B).
 Check the electrical cord for damage.